-Practically, a grommet is used to reinforce a hole in a piece of fabric, just like its smaller cousin, the eyelet.
-Grommets are usually used for heavier fabrics and applications, like tarps, tents, canvas and storage cubes, as well as drawstring bags.
+Grommets are used to reinforce a hole in a piece of fabric, just like its smaller cousin, the eyelet.
+These rings are usually used for heavier fabrics and applications, like tarps, tents, canvas and storage cubes, and drawstring bags.
 Costume corsets use both to accommodate lace-up closures.
-Large vinyl-coated canvas signs that you see at sporting events and trade shows are held in place with a series of grommets throughout the edges and can be hung wherever it’s needed.
+Large vinyl-coated canvas signs you see at sporting events and trade shows are held in place with a series of grommets throughout the edges and can be hung wherever needed.

-Nearly anywhere you need to add a hole to a piece of fabric can be reinforced with a grommet.
+Nearly anywhere you need to add a hole to a piece of fabric can be fastened with a grommet.
 At home, grommets are commonly seen in shower curtains and modern drapes.
-But versatile grommets can be used as a utility, or to add visual interest to an otherwise plain project.
+However, versatile grommets can be used as a utility or to add visual interest to an otherwise plain project.

-Lots of them!
-You could make a pocket for this tote bag all by itself, or you can really upgrade it with the addition of grommets, D-rings and a long strap.
-Adding grommets to the bottom of a pair of jeans, trousers, skirt and even home décor adds one-of-a-kind accents not available in ready-made.
+You could make a pocket for a tote bag all by itself, or you can upgrade it with grommets, D-rings, and a long strap.
+Adding grommets to the bottom of a pair of jeans, trousers, skirt, and even home décor adds one-of-a-kind accents not available in ready-made products.

 You’ll need two tools: a hammer and a setting tool called an anvil.
-Grommets consist of two pieces, the barrel, and the washer.
-Some grommets have prongs on the barrel end.
+A grommet consists of two pieces: the barrel and the washer.
+Some brands of grommets have prongs on the barrel end.

-Installation involves hammering them together in the opening so that it’s no longer a ragged hole in the fabric.
+Installation involves hammering them together in the opening to no longer be a ragged hole in the fabric.
 Mark each place you want a grommet, then cut a hole in the fabric smaller than the size of the barrel.
 Insert the barrel into the right side so that it comes out on the wrong side of the fabric.

 Thinner fabrics may require small pieces of iron-on interfacing or another stabilizer to keep the fabric in place in the grommet.

-Working on a hard surface like a floor or piece of wood, center the stud end of the anvil on top, and hit it with the hammer.
+Working on a hard surface like a floor or piece of wood, center the stud end of the anvil on top and hit it with the hammer.
 A wooden cutting board may also work.
 You may want to work on a towel to keep your project from getting dirty.
-Hammer just until the grommet is set completely.
-Plier are also available that can make installation simpler.
+Hammer just until the ring is set completely.
+Pliers are also available that can make installation simpler.
 Once completed, your fabric project is ready to use.

-We offer a wide selection of grommets of all sizes and types for any kind of sewing or other projects you have in mind.
-We carry grommets in antique brass, nickel, bronze, copper and other metals and finishes.
-We also offer plastic grommet covers, grommet tape for draperies, and even have grommets in color!
+Our online store offers a wide selection of grommets of all sizes and types for any kind of sewing or other projects you have in mind.
+We carry grommets in antique brass, nickel, bronze, copper, and other metals and finishes.
+We also offer plastic grommet covers grommet tape for draperies, and even have a grommet in various colors!

-Our grommets are the same type we’ve supplied to the fashion industry since 1990, and are higher quality than most available in retail shops.
-Since 2012, we are also offering these same professional-grade grommets and other supplies to home sewers and crafters.
+Our grommets are the same type we’ve supplied to the fashion industry since 1990 and are of higher quality than most available in retail shops.
+Since 2012, we have been offering these same professional-grade brands of grommets and other supplies to home sewers and crafters.

-As the #1 independent web retailer of fashion and sewing supplies, Goldstar Tool has a wider variety of grommets, tool, and notions than anyone to satisfy your every sewing and crafting need.
+As the #1 independent web retailer of fashion and sewing supplies, Goldstar Tool has a wider variety of grommets, tools, and notions than anyone to satisfy your every sewing and crafting need.
 Plus, if you're in the US, we provide 99¢ delivery to your home or business.